The cost model problem

 TCO traps practitioners recognise

 - The Jevons paradox: as per-token cost falls, consumption often rises faster than cost declines, especially in agentic systems that consume five to thirty times more tokens per task.
+See Token Economics for the consumption dynamics.

 - The inference iceberg: at scale, inference can overtake training economics quickly; the ongoing service burden becomes the main bottleneck.